 What documentation do I need to prove my unpaid wages?

 Timely filing the wage claim is only the first step.
-Workers also have to provide documentation of the missed payments.
+You also have to provide documentation of the missed payments.
 This includes:

-- enough information to identify the employer or the worker’s manager,
+- enough information to identify the employer or your manager,

 - a record of work hours,

 - the DLSE Notice to Employee that is supposed to be provided at the beginning of work,

 - when you took meal and rest breaks,